 The government-wide financial statements are presented on an accrual basis of accounting.
 Under the accrual method of accounting, revenues are recognized when earned and expenditures are recognized when incurred.
-Revenues, expenses, gains, losses, assets and liabilities resulting from non-exchange transactions are recognized in accordance with the requirements of GASB Statement No. 33, Accounting and Financial Reporting for Non-Exchange Transactions, which was adopted by the EAWDB as of July 1, 2000.
+Revenues, expenses, gains, losses, assets and liabilities resulting from non-exchange transactions are recognized in accordance with the requirements of GASB Statement No. 33, Accounting and Financial Reporting for Non-Exchange Transactions.